 - spices: chili powder, cumin, garlic powder

 Now before we move on to the steps of making this recipe let’s chat about the Enchilada Sauce shall we?
-It would be very easy to grab a can of red enchilada sauce at your grocery store, which is totally fine if you don’t mind the ingredients, but I suggest taking a little bit of time to make your on sauce the night before.
+It would be very easy to grab a can of red enchilada sauce at your grocery store, which is totally fine if you don’t mind the ingredients.

 - Enchilada Sauce, THM “FP, S, E”, by Darcie’s Dishes